 The goal is to train your husky to become a master at waiting.
-This naturally increases his patience and obedience.
-Two extremely important factors that will affect everyday behavior in all situations.
-It’s simple but powerful.
+This naturally increases his patience and obedience: Two extremely important factors that will affect everyday behavior in all situations.
+Simple, but powerful.

 Of course, in some situations, a different approach will be needed.
 If your husky throws tantrums when you leave for work.
 Then being alone is likely the issue.
 This may suggest your husky has separation anxiety.
 This will need to be dealt with in different ways.

 So as you can see, it comes back to knowing the initial cause.
 The training method outlined above will certainly help in many instances and I encourage everyone to do it, but you should never neglect the root cause.

 Evidence that tantrums can be thrown for a range of reasons!
 Check out this video.

 Thank you to the youtube channel for posting this interesting video.
 As you can see, this tantrum is simply to have their water bowl refilled.

 At first, you think well, of course, there’s no water!
 But if you listen to the owner, you’ll eventually realize this is more to do with attitude, and would probably stop after a few weeks of patience training.
 Enjoy!

 There are many more videos just like that on youtube to watch!
 When your husky throws a tantrum, it may be entertaining, and oftentimes even hilarious.
 But tantrums should be taken seriously and understood.

 Although huskies are notoriously stubborn and have big characters, tantrums shouldn’t always be put down to having “sass” if you need to, a trip to your veterinarian would even be a sensible idea.

 Most Recommended For Huskies 🐶